 You will need all Forms 1099 issued to you in order to properly prepare your tax return.

 Yes.
-If you were physically present in the U.S. in F or J status at any time from January 1, 2023, through December 31, 2023, you must file Form 8843 for 2023.
+If you were physically present in the U.S. in F or J status at any time for the previous year, you must file Form 8843 for that year.
 ISSO's Sprintax software can assist you to prepare the required Form 8843.
-You may also access Form 8843 here: Form 8843
+You may also access Form 8843 online.

 Yes.
-Tax law changes made in December of 2017 require nonresidents to file a tax return with the U.S. government if they earned any U.S. source income during 2023.
+Tax law changes made in December of 2017 require nonresidents to file a tax return with the U.S. government if they earned any U.S. source income in the previous year.

 The definition of "resident" for tax purposes is different than the definition used for immigration or tuition purposes.
 The tax forms, tax rules, and tax software products that apply to residents are very different from the forms, rules and software that nonresidents must use.
 Both residents and nonresidents should protect themselves and their legal U.S. immigration status by filing the appropriate tax form for their U.S. tax residency status.